anubhavlal07/Attendance-Management/README.md

-# Attendance System Using Face Recognition
+# Attendance-Management

-This is a **Face Recognition-based Attendance System** built using **OpenCV** and **Python**.
-The system uses a pre-trained Haar Cascade Classifier for face detection and **LBPH** (Local Binary Patterns Histograms) for face recognition.
+This is a Face Recognition-based Attendance System built using OpenCV and Python.
+The system uses a pre-trained Haar Cascade Classifier for face detection and LBPH (Local Binary Patterns Histograms) for face recognition.
 It allows real-time attendance marking for up to 50 students per session and stores the attendance records in a CSV file.
 The project includes a GUI developed using Tkinter, making it easy for users to select subjects and monitor attendance.

 ## Features